bluenviron/mediamtx/README.md

 Features:

 * Publish live streams with RTSP (UDP, TCP or TLS mode) or RTMP
-* Read live streams with RTSP, RTMP or HLS
+* Read live streams with RTSP (UDP, UDP-multicast, TCP or TLS mode), RTMP or HLS
 * Pull and serve streams from other RTSP or RTMP servers or cameras, always or on-demand (RTSP proxy)
 * Streams are automatically converted from a protocol to another (for instance, it's possible to publish with RTSP and read with HLS)
 * Each stream can have multiple video and audio tracks, encoded with any codec (including H264, H265, VP8, VP9, MPEG2, MP3, AAC, Opus, PCM, JPEG)